Knowledge Translation Resources for Reducing STBBI-related Stigma

-Throughout 2014-2017, in an effort to support front-line service providers in the provision of STBBI-related services, CPHA developed a number of resources that underscore the individual and organizational factors required to enhance services and reduce STBBI-related stigma, and ultimately improve health outcomes for those affected by or living with STBBIs.
+Since 2014, CPHA has developed a number of knowledge translation tools to support health and social service providers to provide STBBI-related services.
+These resources underscore the individual and organizational factors required to enhance services and reduce STBBI-related stigma, and ultimately improve health outcomes for those affected by or living with STBBIs.